srunnikr/Operating_System_Benchmark/README.md

 ./run_all.sh <Number of Iterations>
 ```

-## Runnning specific experiment
+## Running specific experiment

 Alternatively, you can build and run each test individually.
 For example, if you
-want to run cpu test, just change to the cpu folder and do the following:
+want to run cpu test, just do the following:

 ```
 cd cpu